ahron1/airbyte_docs/drafts/postgres_data_analysis/data_analysis_postgres_1.md

 1. Additional columns with per capita values of some of the data points, such as the number of `avg_annual_cases` and `avg_annual_deaths`
 1. Additional columns with the county and state names (this change was done to the table itself)

-The following query creates the new materialized view, `mv_cancer_data`:
+The following query creates the new materialized view, `mv_cancer_data`, which will be used for subsequent analyses:

     CREATE MATERIALIZED VIEW mv_cancer_data AS
     SELECT